 - Audio Conferencing

-Synchronous eLearning is a great choice for your learning and development program to encourage interaction between students and to provide quick feedback from the instructor.
-Unfortunately, it is not always easy to get a group of people to commit to attending a training session at the same time, that is where Asynchronous eLearning can help!
+Synchronous eLearning is a great choice for your learning and development program to encourage interaction between learners and provide quick feedback from the instructor.
+Unfortunately, it’s not always easy to get a group of people to commit to attending a training session at the same time.
+This is where Asynchronous eLearning can help!

 Popular tools for Asynchronous eLearning include: